All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Sexuality; Violence; Religion; Economics; Crime and Punishment; Population; Education; Racism; Morality...

-Each members prepares a short statement setting out their understanding and views on the topic after which there is discussion and sometimes debate.
+Each member prepares a short statement setting out their understanding and views on the topic after which there is discussion and sometimes debate.
 Views may differ, debate can be fiery but no blows are exchanged

 TED Talks 1